arifein/arifein.github.io/_pages/publications.md

 \* denotes equally contributing authors

-OA pdf refers to Open Access PDF, available from a repository
+OA pdf refers to Open Access PDF, when journal version is paywalled

 **Submitted or in review**